|

 political, judicial and professional leaders of the type which had assisted

+in containing scandals in the past.
 In the autumn of 1985, each US bishop received

 a copy of the Doyle-Mouton Report and the National Conference of Catholic